kantega/respiro/README.md

 # Release notes

+## Respiro 2.26
+* More of a permanent fix for camel classloader-problem.

 ## Respiro 2.25
 * Added kerberos authentication support.
 See `respiro-kerberos-plugin` for more.
 * Bugfix in html-formatted mail messages.
 Reordered `/body` and `/html` closing tags.